Kyrela/Password-Grebber/README.md

 ![screenshot of the program](https://hosting.webspell.fr/images/2021/10/03/e95416f2a1c4f9379d48980d738f80e3.png)

+*Pro tip: you don't have to paste the key or click on the paste button manually, because if the text field is empty, your clipboard content will be automatically pasted!*

 ### Auto

-This program is intended to be mapped as a keyboard shortcut or macro key, and only works with the first mode. copy the key, launch the program, and the generated password will automatically be written !
+This program is intended to be mapped as a keyboard shortcut or macro key, and only works with the first mode. copy the key, launch the program, and the generated password will automatically be written!
 (Note: It may not work on Linux)

 ## Contribute